 Hilary is a queer actor, musician, administrator and social justice worker.
-She is originally from Taranaki and has lived in Wellington for 9 years.
-Hilary studied Theatre and English Literature at Victoria University focusing her Honours thesis on Queer Theatre in Aoteaora.
+They are originally from Taranaki and have lived in Wellington for 9 years.
+Hilary studied Theatre and English Literature at Victoria University focusing their Honours thesis on Queer Theatre in Aoteaora.
 Hilary works as the Wellington Schools Coordinator for InsideOUT and is passionate about building the leadership skills of young LGBTQIA+ people and creating safer environments for all people in the Rainbow community.

 Schools Network Intern